Choosing a career in architecture is a wise move.

-2. University College London (UCL)
+3. University College London (UCL)

-Location: London, UK
+Location: London, England

 1. Massachusetts Institute of Technology (MIT)

-Location: Cambridge, USA
+Location: Cambridge, US

 The faculty is keen to emphasise the importance of interdisciplinary collaboration, especially where environmental solutions are concerned.
 This focus on sustainable architecture, and the research that supports and drives it, is a key factor in MIT’s lofty ranking.